 Einhorn graduated summa cum laude with distinction in all subjects from Cornell University, where he earned a B.A. from the College of Arts and Sciences.

-Seth Klarman’s Margin of Safety: The book is one of the most stolen books from libraries.
+Seth Klarman’s book, which is one of the most stolen books from libraries.
 Used copies of the book cost several hundred dollars.
-Margin of Safety, is a rare insight into the investment philosophy of Seth Klarman, who tends to shy away from publicity.
+Margin of Safety is a rare insight into the investment philosophy of Seth Klarman. they tends to shy away from publicity.
 The book focuses on value investing with an emphasis on special situation investing.